bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-variants.md

 <!-- type: tab-end -->

-You can query all variants by not including an argument for `variants`.
+Query all variants by omitting an argument for `variants`.

 ### Get a variant with the `product` field